Datapack Basics

 NBT

-Wherever NBT is used to ensure an entity, item, etc. has the correct NBT tag, it is possible to define a range of accepted values if the tag being checked is a number.
+Wherever NBT is used to ensure an entity, item, etc. has the correct NBT tag, Cold Sweat's NBT system supports defining multiple accepted values for a given NBT tag.
+This is done by using the custom cs:any_of

 Example:

 Checks if an item's damage is somewhere between 50 and 100.
-Note that ranges are represented by a string value of two numbers separated by a dash ( - ).
+Note that ranges are represented by a string value of two numbers separated by a hyphen ( - ).
+Decimal values are also accepted.

 Last updated